offensive-vk/auto-label/README.md

 For a complete example, have a look at our [workflow](.github/workflows/test.yml). 🙌

----

 ## Features

 - **Automatic Labeling**: Apply labels to issues and pull requests based on custom rules.
 - **Keyword Matching**: Match specific keywords in issues to apply relevant labels.
 - **File Pattern Matching**: Automatically label pull requests based on modified file patterns.
 - **Optional Label Creation**: Create missing labels automatically with suitable descriptions.
-- **Both PR and Issues**: Works on both issues and pull request using seperate files.
+- **Both PR and Issues**: Works on both issues and pull request using separate files.

 ---